openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Using `scope` Parameter to Request Verifiable Credential(s) {#request_scope}

-The Wallets MAY support requesting presentation of Verifiable Credentials using OAuth 2.0 scope values.
+Wallets MAY support requesting presentation of Verifiable Credentials using OAuth 2.0 scope values.

 Such a scope value MUST be an alias for a well-defined Presentation Definition that will be referred to in the `presentation_submission` response parameter.